WindingSnow/21-ReactJs-Projects/README.md

 ---
 ## Easy or Beginner Level Projects

 Let's start off by 7 beginner or easy level projects.
-You can find the code attached to this repository.

 - <strong> Landing Page </strong> - You can create a perfect product landing page as your first beginner level project.
 It will not only boost your creativity but also improve your CSS skills and you will get the basic idea of features of ReactJs.